ambr3/Seclusa-Solitaire/README.md

 ## A note from me

-Modernising this app has taken me a lot of late nights, I've had help of AI.
-I'm not a professional developer, so it's been hard going and honestly, I could not have done it without AI.
+Modernising this app hastaken me a lot of late nights, I've had help of AI.
+I'm not a professional developer, so it's not been easy at my skill level and honestly, I could not have done it without AI.

+I wanted to add this note for full transparency.
+Yes I use ai for my PWA apps I make but I have a lot more understanding in building PWA than I do in android apps.

+I forked this because I played Simple Solitaire daily and as it was archived I wanted to modernise it and hopefully make it more safe.

 If you build or modify it yourself, please audit the code before relying on it — all changes are plain GPL-3.0 and open to review.